-A Rigged Game.
-Too many capable vendors are suspicious of the RFP process, so they don’t respond.
-Their attitude is “Why bother?”.
-Unfortunately, it is true that some companies go through the motions of a legitimate RFP process when, truthfully, the selection decision has already been made.
-The RFP process may be a charade whose only real purpose is to provide what’s known as “column fodder”: a list of companies who will be reported as candidates under consideration - but never really stood a chance of winning the business.
+A rigged game: Too many capable vendors are suspicious of the RFP process, so they don’t respond.
+Their attitude is, “Why bother?”.
+Unfortunately, some companies go through the motions of a legitimate RFP process when the selection decision has already been made.
+It may be a charade where the only real purpose is to provide what’s known as “column fodder”: a list of companies who will be reported as candidates under consideration but never really stand a chance of winning the business.

 The Selection Methodology is Flawed

 You need to know what questions are relevant to your decision-making process, rather than creating a check-the-box exercise.
-A numerical scoring system for the responses may seem practical, however, it can mask the true value of a potential partner.
+A numerical scoring system for the responses may seem practical; however, it can mask the true value of a potential partner.

 The Selection Team Doesn’t Have the Right Members

 You would never develop a mission-critical software solution without business stakeholders and subject matter experts to help design the system and then certify it through User Acceptance Testing (UAT).
 Yet, many companies put on blinders when developing a team for building and running a successful RFP process.
 For a better understanding of whose input is important, ask yourself:

 Who needs to be involved in the decision-making process?